4 Pain Points for Liquid Alternatives in 2020's First Quarter

 Far from being a monolithic group, liquid alternatives apply vastly different strategies, some of them better positioned to weather turbulent markets than others.
 Investors who suffered steep losses in their liquid alternative funds may understandably be disappointed.
 But with few places to hide during the recent turmoil, some compelling strategies have gotten bruised but still hold plenty of potential for patient investors.
 It is therefore worth remembering that most alternative strategies are designed to provide diversification by gaining access to different forms of market risk premiums, or active management of those risks as the market environment evolves.
 In other words, investors should not expect these to offer full protection from losses but to provide differentiated sources of long-term returns.

 Markets are quickly recovering from their lows in March, but uncertainty about the lasting effects of the global pandemic remains.
 The COVID-19 shock can serve as an instructive stress test for this universe of funds, where most players have yet to show track records spanning a full market cycle.
 Did a strategy perform as expected given its exposure levels and risk profile?
 Were any losses it experienced consistent with your risk tolerance?
 Is it still capable of fulfilling its purpose in your portfolio over the long term?
 Given the wide dispersion of results across various liquid alternative strategies, careful manager selection is important.
 While no two market downturns are identical, examining liquid alternative strategies’ performance during the latest sell-off can help you better understand a strategy’s drawbacks and make better long-term decisions about adding alternatives to your portfolio.

-Erol Alitovski does not own shares in any of the securities mentioned above.
+Erol Alitovski does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.